About GDP · Est. 1991 · Mombasa, Kenya

 Accountability

-Transparency is not a policy at GDP — it is a practice, built into every project from day one.
+How we earn your trust — transparency is not a policy at GDP.
+It is a practice, built into every project from day one.